Student-centric advice and objective recommendations

 Good luck with your decision and remember to think long and hard before sending in that ED application!

-Frequently asked questions about Early Decision
+Frequently asked questions about changing your mind about Early Decision

 Can a college sue me for rejecting Early Decision admission?